dynamicwebpaige/keras-tutorial/README.md

 # Keras Tutorial

-This repo contains materials to support a three-hour introductory workshop on building deep learning models with Keras and TensorFlow.
+This repo contains curriculum to support a three-hour introductory workshop on building deep learning models with Keras and TensorFlow.
 For more samples, an engineering blog, and extended discussion, I sincerely recommend checking out the [Keras website](https://keras.io/), as well as Francois Chollet's phenomenal book, [_Deep Learning with Python_](https://www.manning.com/books/deep-learning-with-python).

 ### HOUR 1: THEORY
 * What is _deep learning_, and why should you care?